Client Relationship & Service

-The SECURE Act increased the age when RMDs must begin from 70½ to 72, effective for individuals turning age 70½ on or after January 1, 2020.
-If you reached age 70½ before this date, you are generally still required to take RMDs.
-However, the Coronavirus Aid, Relief, and Economic Security (CARES) Act suspended RMDs in 2020 for retirement account owners and beneficiaries.
+The SECURE 2.0 Act increased the age when RMDs must begin from 72 to 73, effective for individuals turning 72 on or after January 1, 2023.
+If your client reached age 72 before this date, they are still required to take RMDs.

 Beneficiary distribution options

 The beneficiary’s relationship to the account owner determines the rules and restrictions for beneficiary distributions.